Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 The Shield Transitions SOLFX visor goes from 95% light transmission (L) to full dark (R).

-The Shield Transitions SOLFX visor is another very nice feature of the new Akuma Phantom II, and the visor is installed as standard equipment on the helmet.
+The Shield Transitions SOLFX visor is another very nice feature of the new Akuma Phantom II; it is installed as standard equipment.

-Each lift of the visor snaps it open at a very defined position, including the initial opening that can be used for defogging or ventilation -- the position that almost every other manufacturer can't get right and which more than a few have apparently given up on even trying to get right.
+Each lift of the face shield snaps it open at a very defined position, including the initial opening that can be used for defogging or ventilation — the position that almost every other manufacturer can’t get right and which more than a few have apparently given up on even trying to get right.

-Score: I'll rate the visor clarity, operation and visibility of the visor as "Outstanding".
+Score: I’ll rate the face shield clarity, operation and visibility of the face shield as “Outstanding”.

 Akuma Phantom II Helmet - Helmet Liner